01-edu/public/subjects/pimp-my-style/README.md

   - the JS script running some code, and which will enable you to run yours.
 - the data file [pimp-my-style.data.js](./pimp-my-style.data.js) from which you can import `styles`.

-- the CSS file [pimp-my-style.css](./pimp-my-style.css) feel free to use those as they are, or modify them.
+- feel free to use the CSS file [pimp-my-style.css](./pimp-my-style.css) as it is or you can also modify it.

 ### Expected result